-No matter the deficit, Russell Wilson provides the Seahawks major confidence — and a bunch of wins
+With his latest masterpiece vs. Bucs, Russell Wilson continues to refine his comeback artistry

 Wilson was sacked three times and took some vicious hits, but to a remarkable degree, he always gets up.
 His durability is a huge part of the Wilson canon.
 This was the eighth-year quarterback’s 121st consecutive start, tying Chris Gray’s Seahawks record.
 As a wise man once said, 90% of life is just showing up.

-Wilson seemed to always have the answer, the antidote, the little extra oomph the Seahawks needed on a day far more fraught that expected.
-His rapport with Lockett continues to be other-worldy (“I can’t explain it or describe it other than to just kind of marvel,’’ Carroll said).
+Wilson seemed to always have the answer, the antidote, the little extra oomph the Seahawks needed on a day far more fraught than expected.
+His rapport with Lockett continues to be otherworldly (“I can’t explain it or describe it other than to just kind of marvel,’’ Carroll said).
 If he can develop something similar with Metcalf, as appears to be happening before our eyes, the danger quotient of their offense will only rise.

 But it was after Myers’ miss that Wilson’s presence seemed to loom largest.
 The coin toss itself seemed vital.
 When Wilson trotted out to start overtime, you could pretty much see where this was headed.
 On a crucial third-and-six, Wilson hit Metcalf for 29 yards, a brilliant catch by the rookie.
 Two plays later, he found Hollister for the touchdown.